Xamarin Component Submission Guide

-- Demonstrate initialising the library and perhaps some other code that a user may use.
+- Demonstrate initializing the library and perhaps some other code that a user may use.

 - Show use of library specific Using statements or fully qualified class names.

-The License.md document presents the terms and conditions for using the libraries and sample applications contained in your component.
+License.md document presents the terms and conditions for using the libraries and sample applications contained in your

 - Make sure to have an appropriate license for your component

 - For newly-created, open-source components, we recommend using the Apache 2.0 license .
 However MIT X11 , BSD and MS-PL are also acceptable.